-At Blundeston CEVCP School, these values are intrinsically linked to our Learning Behaviours and core Christian values, as a Church of England School.
+At Blundeston CEVCP School, these values are intrinsically linked to our core Christian values, as a Church of England School.

 Children are voted on to our School Council by their classmates.
 They have to prepare a presentation for their class and then a vote takes place.
 Other examples of democracy are seen in the selection of Playground Leaders, Road Safety Officers and Digital Leaders.
 Democracy is explored in PSHE lessons, as well as through the wider curriculum.
-History lessons explore how democracy has changed over time and the impact of this, such as the Tudor monarchy and black history.
+History lessons explore how democracy has changed over time and the impact of this, such as during Black History Month.

 The Rule of Law

-Children are taught what is right and wrong through our Behaviour Policy, Online Safety Policy, Collective Worship programme, our Christian values, as well as focus activities, such as Anti-Bullying Week.
+Children are taught what is right and wrong through our Behaviour Policy, Online Safeguarding Policy, collective worship programme, our Christian values, as well as focus activities, such as during Anti-Bullying Week.

-One of our main Christian values is "Respect".
+One of our golden rules is being respectful to others.
 Much work is done around this particular value, in terms of our Christian ethos, as well as what it means in the classroom.
 Children are expected to be respectful to all members of the school community, including their friends.
-This value underpins our Collective Worship programme, and respect is shown throughout the year at special events, such as Remembrance Day.
+This value underpins our collective worship programme, and respect is shown throughout the year at special events, such as Remembrance Day.
 It is also reinforced by the school rules and our Behaviour Policy.